About This Application Note

 Additional Notes on Audio Weaver Profiling

-Since system and other interrupts can and do preempt audio processing, every measurement has a first order low pass filter to mitigate preemption spikes.
+Since system and other interrupts can and sometimes will preempt audio processing, every profiling measurement has a first order low pass filter to mitigate preemption spikes.
 The low pass filters are designed so that the time for the profiling values to stabilize is less than 5 seconds.
-The output of these low pass filters represents the average cycle profiling feature.
+The output of these low pass filters represents the average cycle profiling numbers.

 Audio Weaver Server Profiling